gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_info.rst

     | v1 microbits lack the memory space for the MOVEMotor module.

-| The Kitronic :MOVEMotor features 2 independent motors, infrared line sensors for line tracking, distance sensors for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 4 AA batteries below the board.
+| The Kitronic :MOVEMotor has 2 independent motors, 2 infrared line sensors for line tracking, a distance sensor for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 4 AA batteries below the board.
 | The servo outputs are not used here.